microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraCustomSecurityAttributeDefinitionAllowedValue.md

 ## DESCRIPTION

-Gets the predefined value for a Microsoft Entra ID custom security attribute definition.
-Specify `CustomSecurityAttributeDefinitionId` parameter to Get the predefined value custom security attribute definition.
+The `Get-EntraCustomSecurityAttributeDefinitionAllowedValue` cmdley gets the predefined value for a Microsoft Entra ID custom security attribute definition.
+Specify `CustomSecurityAttributeDefinitionId` parameter to get the predefined value custom security attribute definition.

 ## EXAMPLES